epicMage/epicMage/README.md

 # USES

 ## I use Alacritty as my terminal.
-I used to use iTerm2, but it became inefficient and clunky.
+I formerly to use iTerm2, but it became inefficient and clunky (especially after https://alternativeto.net/news/2025/1/iterm2-fixes-critical-ssh-security-flaw-and-urges-users-to-update-immediately-to-v3-5-11/).
 My theme for Alacritty is Catppuccin-Mocha.

 ### -zsh config
 * Powerlevel10k